JitheshMithra/QECops/README.md

 This project is meant to be an open‑source, reproducible, research-grade, and reusable simulation tool made to analyze and simulate how noise assumptions affect the performance of quantum error correction.
 Quantum error correction depends strongly on assumed noise models, yet many existing simulations are held to specific experiments or papers, and are not open to the public and far-reaching educated use.
 This tool gives a simple and clear framework for measuring and simulating how error correction performance changes as noise changes and varies.
-All in all, this project is an open-source research tool for studying how different noise assumptions affect quantum error correction performance through reproducible Monte Carlo simulations, also including analytical.
+All in all, this project is an open-source research tool for studying how different noise assumptions affect quantum error correction performance through reproducible Monte Carlo simulations, also including analytical binomial distribution for comparison with theoretical validation.
 I hope to answer **How sensitive are QEC results to noise assumptions.**

-Simply stated: This tool aims to analyze error correction performance under explicit noise assumptions than measuring noise directly from hardware coded with the python language.
+_Simply stated: This tool aims to analyze error correction performance under explicit noise assumptions than measuring noise directly from hardware coded with the python language._

 **Why does it matter:**
 Error correction suppresses noise only under certain conditions, so small changes in noise assumptions can lead to very large differences in outputs/conclusions.